mdeguzis/documents/systems-engineer/hadoop/ambari/readme.md

 * Ambari 2.4+
   * Role-Based Access Control (RBAC) - provides granular control of the Ambari dashboard

+## About

+ * Hadoop is configured by a collection of XML files
+ * Ambari exposes these in the dashboard

 ## Main Components

 * **Dashboard (Ambari)** - Primary UI for Hadoop operations